Chopra strung together a series of videos with misinformation to show Muslims are waging a holy war by spitting in your food.

 Unsurprisingly, the conversation devolved into blatant Muslim bashing in no time.
 Ragi declared, “Dharm se lena dena hai (it does have to do with religion)”, his statement landing with a splat on Chopra’s initial claim that this was a matter of swacchata (cleanliness).
 Ragi then managed to drag Afghanistan into the spittoon of his argument: “Afghanistan mein jo maare jaate hai unke jeb mein chaabi milti hai.
 Woh kehte hai marenge toh jannat mein pariya milenge.
 (A key is found on people who die in Afghanistan.
 They claim if they die, they’ll get angels in heaven.)”

-This man is in Delhi University.
+This man is a professor of political science in Delhi University.
 (One moment’s silence for the students who have to make sense of his lectures.)

 Not to be left behind in the race to spray and spread hate speech, Gautam said at one point, “Paschimi Uttar Pradesh ke andar phal ka kaam, doodh ka kaam, sabziyo ka kaam, 75% kaam ye thooku gang ke haath mein hai.
 Yehi log khana khila rahe hai… Agar isme koi virus mila diya toh kal kitni badi bimari phail sakti hai (In western UP, 75 percent of food, milk and vegetable market is controlled by this thooku gang.
 These are the people feeding us.
 If they mix some virus, the disease could spread widely).”

 Never mind the minor question of where he’s sourced this economic data from, let’s just focus instead on Gautam’s dazzling imagination which has dreamt up a virus that can be added to saliva like a mixer is added to alcohol in a cocktail.
 Perhaps such keen insights into chemistry and biology are only possible when you’ve immersed yourself in the study of Vedic sciences.